Philips TV Blinking Red Light? Fix in Minutes

 6. See if the red light is solid.
 If so, this means your TV is getting sufficient voltage.

-7. If your Philips TV’s red light is blinking 5, 6, 10 times or more, then repeat these steps with another wall socket to confirm your household electricity supply isn’t a problem.
+7. If your Philips TV’s red light is blinking 5, 6, 10 times, or more, then repeat these steps with another wall socket to confirm your household electricity supply isn’t a problem.

-In particular, look for kinks and knots in the power cable, which can damage the copper wires both mechanically and from increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious.
+You should also look at your power cord for kinks and knots in the power cable, which can damage the copper wires both mechanically and by increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious.

 Because of potential damage within the cable that you cannot see due to the protective sheath, it can be a good idea to use a new power cable, if you have one or can borrow one.

-Also, be sure to carefully look at the power connector on your TV to confirm that the port is free from corrosion, dirt and dust.
+Also, be sure to carefully look at the power connector on your TV to confirm that the port is free from corrosion, dirt, and dust.

-6. Check for Internal Board Failure
+5. Check for Internal Board Failure

 The Timing Control (T-Con) board is a small PCB board that drives your TV’s panel, sending the signal to each pixel row of your screen using internal clocks to keep each row in sync.